nolimits4web/atropos/README.md

 ```

-And build development version of Mariko:
+And build development version of Atropos:

 ```